 We arrived in Tbilisi from Kazbegi, which meant we arrived at Didube.
-According to the Lonely Planet, local marshrutka 150 or bus 55 would bring us to Ortachala.
-That is, if you can find them in the clusterfuck that is Didube.
+According to the Lonely Planet, local marshrutka 150 or bus 55 would bring us to Ortachala, from where we could travel to Telavi.
+That is if you can find them in the clusterfuck that is Didube.

 Note: If you’re trying to get to Ortachala from central Tbilisi, you can take yellow marshrutky 71 or 80 from near the clock tower in the old city.